Toledo EdisonAssistance & Service Programs

 Do you need help with your electric bill?
-Review these programs for the solution that works best for you:
+Please review these programs for the solution that works best for you.

-Percentage of Income Payment Plan Plus (PIPP Plus) 1-800-447-3333
+- Percentage of Income Payment Plan Plus (PIPP Plus) -- 1-800-282-0880

 The Percentage of Income Payment Plan Plus (PIPP Plus) is an extended payment arrangement that allows regulated gas and electric companies to accept payments based on a percentage of a customer's household income.
 Eligible customers have a household income at or below 150% of the federal poverty level.

-Customers enrolled in this program must pay a percentage of their household income - the PIPP Amount - every month of the year.
-Customers who do not heat their homes with electricity will be required to pay 6 percent of their gross monthly household income or $10 (whichever is more).
+Customers enrolled in this program must pay a percentage of their household income - the PIPP Plus Amount - every month of the year.
+Customers who do not heat their homes with electricity will be required to pay 6 percent of their gross monthly household income each month or $10 (whichever is more).
 Customers who heat their homes with electricity will be required to pay 10 percent of their gross monthly household income each month or $10 (whichever is more).

-Home Energy Assistance Program (HEAP) 1-800-447-3333
+- Home Energy Assistance Program (HEAP) -- 1-800-633-4766

 HEAP is a federally funded grant program administered by the State of Ohio Department of Development through a network of local community action agencies.
 HEAP provides customers help with paying winter heating bills, and occasionally summer cooling bills.